 - Relationship management.
 Companies must focus on customer and supplier feedback.
 Good relationships are the foundation of a well-functioning company.

 Some manufacturers assure a quality that is in accordance with ISO 9013.
-This standard specifies the cutting quality that a producer can provide, if they have been certified.
+This standard specifies the quality that a plasma or laser cutting service provider can assure, if they have been certified.
 The ISO standard defines the geometry and tolerances of thermal cuts.
-It addresses materials suitable for oxyfuel flame cutting, plasma cutting and laser cutting.
+It addresses materials suitable for flame cutting, plasma cutting and laser cutting.

 ISO 9013 is applicable to flame cuts from 3 mm to 300 mm, plasma cuts from 0.5 mm to 150 mm and laser cuts from 0.5 mm to 32 mm.
 The quality is only assured if the drawings state a need for it.
 Other cutting methods need a separate agreement.

 ISO 10204 is the standard for material authentication.
 It applies to both metals and non-metals.
 Certified suppliers provide documentation to prove the chemical composition and mechanical properties of materials.
 The list of information includes:

 - Producer’s name

 - Batch number

 If certified, it applies to all kinds of metal products – bars, plates, sheets, forgings and castings.
 Certain products, like high pressure vessels, need certified materials to ensure a sufficient quality for the purpose.